samuelgr/Xidi/DEVELOPERS.md

 ### Exposing Virtual Controllers to Applications

 VirtualDirectInputDevice, WrapperIDirectInput, and WrapperJoyWinMM expose virtual controllers to applications using DirectInput and WinMM.
 Internally, objects of the class `VirtualDirectInputDevice` use instances of the `DataFormat` class to manipulate data packets in the format specified by the application.
 Implementations of all of these modules are intended to be as straightforward as possible.
 The goal is to implement the relevant APIs per Microsoft documentation and observed behavior.

+### Force Feedback

+VirtualDirectInputEffect is Xidi's implementation of the IDirectInputEffect interface.
+Each such object is linked to an instance of VirtualDirectInputDevice to enable a proper implementation of all the interface methods.

+Typically a DirectInput device vendor supplies a force feedback driver that exposes a physical device's hardware force feedback effect generator to applications via DirectInput.
+Whereas the XInput API is relatively simple and works by means of directly specifying the rumble strength for each individual motor, DirectInput allows much more semantically rich effect intentions to be expressed, leaving it to the combination of hardware and driver to deliver the desired output.

+Xidi's emulation of force feedback effect generator hardware is encapsulated in the ForceFeedback namespace.
+The Effect hierarchy implements the effects themselves, exposing a convenient interface in which magnitude can be computed as a function of time.
+Mappers can then translate the output magnitude vectors, which are expressed using coordinates along DirectInput axes (X axis, Y axis, and so on), into physical actuator values with components that map directly to physical force feedback actuators (left motor, right motor, and so on).
+The PhysicalController module invokes the `XInputSetState` function periodically to set these physical force actuator values.

+DirectInput requires that an applicaton acquire a controller in exclusive mode before playing force feedback effects.
+Xidi requires this too, and the way this works internally is that the PhysicalController tracks the virtual controller object that has acquired it.
+This way, the PhysicalController module is able to query the virtual controller, enlisting its help in mapping from a DirectInput magnitude vector to a physical force feedback actuator vector that can then be applied to the motors on the device.
+Mappers are, after all, a virtual controller concept rather than a physical controller concept; mapper objects are owned by virtual controllers, not by physical controllers.

+Force feedback effect objects are intended to be uniquely identifiable but also exist in multiple locations.
+The rationale is that this enables Xidi to separate the parameters of an effect that exist in software - available via IDirectInputEffect - from the parameters that have been "downloaded" to the force feedback device.
+A new unique identifier is established whenever a new object is created, and when objects are copied they retain the same identifier.
+"Downloading an effect" is implemented by making a copy of the effect and placing it into a buffer owned by the force feedback device or, in the event of modifying an existing effect's parameters, invoking the `SyncParametersFrom` method on the device's version of the effect to update the parameters on the device and passing the software view as a source from which to obtain the new parameter values.
+Since the unique identifiers are identical Xidi knows that the two effect objects are intended to refer to the same effect and that the parameter transfer can be made in a type-safe way.
+By the same token, "unloading an effect" from the device is as simple as erasing the device's copy of the effect from the device buffer.

 ## Source Code Organization